microsoft/CCF/doc/architecture/consensus/index.rst

 Membership
 ~~~~~~~~~~

-Any node of the network is always in one of four membership states.
+Any node of the network is always in one of two membership states.
 The dotted arrows in the
 state diagram indicate a transition on rollback:

 .. mermaid::